-Proven DUI Defense in Tucson, Arizona
+Proven DUI Defense Tucson, Arizona

-Because of the serious consequences that come with a DUI conviction, it is necessary that you get the representation of an experienced, skilled lawyer who is knowledgable in Arizona DUI law.
-The attorneys at My AZ Lawyers know the process inside and out, so by looking over all details and evidence and questioning every step of the process.
+If you need DUI defense Tucson because of the serious consequences that come with a DUI conviction, it is necessary that you get the representation of an experienced, skilled lawyer who is knowledgeable in Arizona DUI law.
+The attorneys at My AZ Lawyers know the process inside and out.
+Thus, by looking over all details and evidence and questioning every step of the process.

-Because of our firm’s experience in defending Arizona DUI cases, and because of our extensive knowledge of the Arizona DUI legal process, we have helped clients in Tucson beat DUI charges and assisted in defending various DUI charges.
+We are experts because of our DUI defense Tucson firm’s experience in defending Arizona DUI cases.
+Because of our extensive knowledge of the Arizona DUI legal process, we are an essential cog in getting a not guilty verdict.

-The minimum jail time on a first offense is 24 hours; on a second offense, it is 30 days and there is no statutory minimum o n a third offense.
+The minimum jail time on a first offense DUI is 24 hours.
+Second offense DUI is 30 days and there is no statutory minimum on a third offense.
 There is a statute prohibiting pleading to anything less than a DUI offense or a wet traffic offense in Arizona.
 To move on into fines the first offense, the base DUI fine, is approximately $250.
 There’s a DUI surcharge typically applied of $200.

 Also there is a one year license suspension.
 Interlock may be required and you may be required to complete alcohol or other drug screening tests.
 Thereafter, on your third offense, fines are again doubled and the minimum jail time is approximately four months.
 The license suspension remains one year.
 Again, interlock may be required on your vehicle and you may also be required to complete alcohol or drug screenings.